-There are a number of organisations that deal with debt advice in Northern Ireland.
-For confidential and impartial debt and money advice services, contact:
+There are a number of organisations that offer free debt advice in Northern Ireland.
+These include::

 Professional advisers can also provide good financial and debt management advice.
 If you already use an accountant or solicitor, they may be able to help.
 If you do not already work with one, it may be a good idea to find an accountant or solicitor who specialises in your industry or financial problems.